Skip to content

 end

 From here, if the application was created using the skeleton, commands can be executed via shards run console -- admin:create-user 12 "George Dietrich" --admin.
-Otherwise see Athena::Console for how to setup your CLI entry point.
+Otherwise ATH.run_console can be used for your entrypoint file.

 Note